itsriffchan/solar-gwa-calculator/README.md

 # Solar GWA Calculator

-Browser extension project for calculating GWA from the SOLAR Grades portal
+Local browser extension for calculating GWA from the SOLAR Grades portal

 ## Download And Install

-The recommended distribution is a GitHub Release asset, not a browser store listing.

 ### Chrome / Edge

 1. Download the release ZIP from the GitHub Releases page.